rahuman23/SG-Nutanix101/index.rst

 Following the General Session on Tuesday morning, you will be able to access the **Hands on Learning** lab content.

 Labs are designed to be completed by each individual, not in groups.
-Each attendee (Nutanix SE or partner) registered for the **Hands on Learning** track must complete at least **5** labs.
-After that, the more lab you complete (while learning), the better.
-Each lab takes roughly 1h to complete.
+Each Nutanix employee registered for the **Hands on Learning** track must complete a **minimum** of 5 labs.

-**For each lab you complete & validate, you'll be entered into a raffle to win a Raspberry Pi 3B+ kit**
+For each lab you complete & validate, you'll be entered into a raffle to win a `complete Raspberry Pi 3 kit <https://www.aboxtek.com/products/abox-raspberry-pi-3b-16gb>`_!

 **Proctors will be regularly checking in with each table to validate completed labs.
-You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.
-You have to be in the room to work on and validate labs.**
+You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.**

 .. raw:: html